nodejs/node/doc/api/http.md

 the data is read it will consume memory that can eventually lead to a 'process out of memory' error.

-Unlike the `request` object, if the response closes prematurely, the `response` object does not emit an `'error'` event but instead emits the `'aborted'` event.
+For backward compatibility, `res` will only emit `'error'` if there is an `'error'` listener registered.

 Node.js does not check whether Content-Length and the length of the body which has been transmitted are equal or not.